-44. Working sessions with programme managers focused on testing the measurability and the presence of clear linkages between selected indicators of achievement and the expected accomplishments.
-Although the performance measures, namely, the baselines and targets, do not appear in the biennial programme plan, they will be included in the forthcoming proposed programme budget.
+45. Indicators of achievement measure the extent to which the objectives or expected accomplishments have been achieved.
+Working sessions with programme managers focused on testing the impact orientation, measurability and the linkages between selected indicators of achievement and the expected accomplishments.

+Although the performance measures do not appear in the biennial programme plan, they will be included in the forthcoming proposed programme budget.